bluehackrafestefano/DjangoBuiltInAuthenticationFullExample/Django_Authentication.md

 In your urls.py, we need to import PasswordChangeView from Django Auth.
 By default, Django PasswordChangeView will render a standard template.
 But we need some customization and we’ll tell PasswordChangeView to render a different-named template from registration/change-password.html.

-"success_url" is also a way to redirect a user after changing the password successfully.
+"success_url" is the URL to redirect to after a successful password change.
+Defaults to 'password_change_done'.

 ```py
 from django.contrib.auth import views as auth_views